-Serbia exclusive: The perspective of a single regional energy market, Surpluses open borders28.
-January 2014. / News Serbia Energy
+Serbia exclusive: The perspective of a single regional energy market, Surpluses open borders, News Serbia Energy

 Most countries of Southeastern Europe face with energy deficit. – It is far advanced in the regulation reform. – In Serbia, the action plan completion in full harmonization will be largely completed in 2017.